In the Info business, you need some sort of content website (more commonly known as a blog) so you can put high valuable content on it.

 So I decided to just change it to something else, a more normal and easy to pronounce surname.
 Many business owners do this and you can too.

 You can also pick a first or last name that’s somehow related to your niche.

-Using Kitten as last name in a cat niche or using Dollar as last name in Internet Marketing niche may be overkill.
+Using Kitten as the last name in a cat niche or using Dollar as the last name in the Internet Marketing niche may be overkill.
 Just do what feels most comfortable for you, a name you like.

 You can use Google to find lists of first and last names and do your research to find a new one.

 If you’re seen with “experts” or popular people in your niche, in an audio or video interview or even if it’s just a photo you’re going to be perceived just like one of them, an “expert”.

 Find offline events, groups, associations or memberships in your niche where you can meet influential people.
 Ask to take a photo with them and put it on your blog (perhaps in one of your articles).

 Conferences, where leaders in your niche give presentations, are also other places to meet them face to face.
 For example, IAABC Conference may be one place to look if you’re in the cat niche.